marcomelilli/personal-site/content/posts/2020-05-05-generate-dynamic-open-graph-images-for-blog-posts.md

 3. Make some changes to configure your own version:

    * File `now.js`: if you want to use the Vercel free plan, you need to remove all the properties except `"rewrites"`
-   * File `api/_lib/parser.ts`: At row 61 you need
+   * File `api/_lib/parser.ts`: At row 61 you need to find the following lines and remove them.
+This is a check that limits other sites to use your instance, infact it'll replace every custom image you'll pass in the params with the default one (the Vercel logo).

      ```javascript
      ...
          if (!images[0].startsWith('https://assets.vercel.com/') && !images[0].startsWith('https://assets.zeit.co/')) {
+            images[0] = defaultImage;
+         }
      ...
      ```

-     and replace with your own domain if you want to limit the other people can use your self hosted version:
+     In my case I hosted all the images that I want to use (the programming logos) in my blog, so I decided to replace the condition with my **domain name:**

      ```javascript
       ...
          if (!images[0].startsWith('https://marcomelilli.com/')) {`
       ...
      ```
-   * In `api/_lib/parser.ts`: you can edit and restyle the card css as you wish.
+   * Finally in `api/_lib/parser.ts `you can edit and restyle the card as you wish (it's all html and css)
-4. run `npm install -g now`
+4. Run `npm install -g now`
-5. Run locally with `now dev`and visit [localhost:3000](http://localhost:3000/) to test it.
+5. Run locally with `now dev `and visit [localhost:3000](http://localhost:3000/) to test it.
 Eg: [localhost:3000](http://localhost:3000/)/my-title-example
 6. Deploy to the cloud by running `now`and you'll get a unique URL

 Now you can generate images using the following **url**:

 `https://<MY_UNIQUE_URL>.now.sh/my%20blog%20post%20title?images=https://url-logo.svg`

-## Integrate in a GatsbyJs blog
+## Integrate og-image in a GatsbyJs blog

+Coming soon...